-This year, SENS6 will extend the superlative quality of the SENS Conferences with a keynote address from world-renowned Harvard geneticist George Church.
-The conference will also feature presentations by the Gerontological Society of America's James Appleby, the Mayo Clinic's Jan van Deursen, the McGowan Institute's Eric Lagasse, MIT's Todd Rider, Carnegie Mellon's Alan Russell, Cambridge's own Robin Franklin, and many others.
-We invite you to join us this September as we connect with leading scientists and change-makers in the regenerative medicine movement.
-To register, please visit us online at sens.org/sens6.
+This year, SENS6 will extend the superlative quality of SENS Conferences with world-renowned biotech luminary George Church as keynote, NIH National Institute of Aging's Felipe Sierra, the Mayo Clinic's Jan van Deursen, McGowan Institute's Eric LaGasse, MIT's Todd Rider, Carnegie Mellon's Alan Russell, Cambridge's own Robin Franklin, and more.
+Join us this September as we connect with leading scientists and change-makers in the regenerative medicine movement at www.sens.org/sens6.
 SRF and CASMI: New Models for Medical Innovation SENS Research Foundation is delighted to announce a new collaboration with the Centre for the Advancement of Sustainable Medical Innovation (CASMI).
-CASMI is a joint venture between the University of Oxford and University College London that is led by Dr. Richard Barker, Sir John Tooke, and Sir John Bell.
+CASMI is a joint venture between the University of Oxford and University College London that is led by Dr. Richard Barker, Sir John Tooke and Sir John Bell.
 The Centre's remit is to develop new models for medical innovation to address current failures in the translation of basic bioscience into affordable and widely adopted new treatments.
 SENS Research Foundation is supporting CASMI's first two doctoral students, Natasha Davie and David Brindley.
 Ms. Davie is investigating T-cell therapies for diseases of aging, while Mr. Brindley is working on novel approaches to the risk-benefit evaluation of healthcare innovations.
 Both of their projects promise to help accelerate the translation of regenerative medicine research into patient benefits, a key goal for SRF.
-SRF and University of Denver: Exploring Healthspan Demographics SENS Research Foundation has teamed up with researchers at the University of Denver in a pioneering study to push the boundaries of prior aging-oriented demographic analyses.
-This work will extend the International Futures (IF) forecasting system to provide tools for the analysis of healthspan demographics.
+International Futures Forecasting System, University of Denver: Exploring the Implications of Increasing Healthspan SENS Research Foundation has teamed up with researchers at the University of Denver in a pioneering study to push the boundaries of prior aging-oriented demographic analyses.
+This work will extend the International Futures (IF) forecasting system and will provide tools to for analysis of healthspan demographics.
 Initially, this project will look at aging issues globally and across the century, then follow with a look at a range of possible human futures across several dimensions of uncertainty.
-The new IF system will assist in constructing strong and closely integrated models in many issue areas, including health, education, the economy, physical resources (food and energy), and environmental factors.
-Education SRF Education Offers Student Internships, New Online Coursework SENS Research Foundation is committed to educating students and the public about rejuvenation biotechnologies.
-To that end we created the Academic Initiative, now known as SRF Education.
+The new IF system will assist in constructing strong and closely integrated models in many issue areas, including health, education, the economy, physical resources (food and energy), and environmental models.
+Education a la defensa el le su reclama d'Ana ca i en ance per la sussi la la ca necarra per la sussi la la comunitaria estrucción destrucción de comunitaria comunicationes de comunicationes a traditi a comunicationes estructuras comunicationes de sussi de la comunicación de comunicación comunica dubré com la 141 normánia lar eligitet surchet gPCR wan then performed a second participation in the second participatio SRF Education Offers Student Internships, New Online Coursework SENS Research Foundation is committed to educating students and the public about rejuvenation biotechnologies.
+To that end, the Foundation operates a student program, SRF Education (formerly the SENS Foundation Academic Initiative).
 SRF Education established two exciting new programs last year: student internships and online coursework.
 In June of 2012, we launched our summer internship program by inviting eight students from across the United States to the SRF-RC and the Buck Institute for Research on Aging.
 Each student conducted his or her own laboratory research project for three months on topics such as the characterization of stem cells and small molecule screening.